yanbuyu/Miuibrowser/README.md

-Customized pure version of miui browser for Miuipurify ROM,Other ROMs may FC.
+Customized pure version of miui browser for Miuipurify ROM,other ROMs use this browser maybe FC.